edwinm/bitstorm.org/weblogdata/weblog/2020-4/Practical_CSS_variables.md

 ## Preprocessors

-I have seen several projects where Sass of Less was used only to assign a row of values â€‹â€‹to variables and then use these variables in the rest of the style sheets.
+I have seen several projects where Sass of Less was used only to assign a row of values to variables and then use these variables in the rest of the style sheets.
 Isn't it more convenient to omit the preprocessor and use CSS variables?
 I think so.
 In the build process you skip a step and, for example, debugging becomes a lot easier.